RajnishDashora/rajnishdashora.com/content/posts/pursuit-of-balance-among-product-delivery-engineering-quality-and-life.md

 ---
-title: "The Pursuit of Balance among Product Delivery, Engineering Quality, and Life"
+title: "The Pursuit of Balance among Product Delivery, Engineering Quality, and Life with engineering"
 date: 2020-06-20T22:32:33+05:30
 draft: false
 ---